 - The Grand Canal bounds the site to the north.
-Although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The River Camac located approximately 270 m to the south of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits, likely to be encountered beneath the site.
+Although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The River Camac located approximately 600 m west of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits, likely to be encountered beneath the site.

-It is estimated that 1,137 litres of cable fluid (Linear Alkyl Benzene (T 3788)) was released between May 2004 and July 2004.
+It is estimated that 300 litres of cable fluid (Linear Alkyl Benzene (T 3788)) was released in May 2003.
 Due to its high biodegradability, it is considered that LABs are of less concern for adverse environmental impact than other hydrocarbon fluids.
 A summary of the source audit findings is as follows: